 Selborne Landscape Partnership

-The Selborne Landscape Partnership consists of 18 farmers covering over 10,000 acres.
+The Selborne Landscape Partnership consists of 29 farmers and land managers covering more than 16,000 acres.

-With Gilbert White’s Selborne at its heart, the cluster group’s aim is to adopt a joined-up approach to nature conservation, building on the existing environmental work that is already being successfully carried out alongside conventional, modern-day farming activities.
+With Gilbert White’s Selborne at its heart, the Selborne Landscape Partnership’s aim is to adopt a joined-up approach to nature conservation, building on the existing environmental work that is already being successfully carried out alongside conventional, modern-day farming activities.

-In addition to the 18 farmer members, there are four other group members: the National Trust, at Selborne Common and the Lythes; The Hampshire and Isle of Wight Wildlife Trust at Noar Hill; The Woodland Trust at Binswood and Gilbert White’s House Museum.
+In addition to the 22 farmer members there are seven other group members managing wildlife sites and grounds within the Partnership including: Hampshire and Isle of Wight Wildlife Trust (Noar Hill Nature Reserve); The National Trust (Selborne Common and The Lythes); Woodland Trust (Binswood); Gilbert White’s House and Museum; and Chawton House and Park, plus a recreational and leisure enterprise (Blackmoor Golf Course).
 We also receive tremendous support from our partners The South Downs National Park Authority, Natural England and the Game and Wildlife Conservation Trust.

 Quotes from Andrew Lee, Director of Countryside Management and Policy for the National Park Authority (SDNPA)